Industrial Air Compressor Preventative Maintenance

 • Clean aftercooler and fluid cooler fins, for air-cooled units only.

-• Wipe entire unit down to maintain appearance.
+• Wipe the entire unit down to maintain appearance.

-Biannually: Every six months, or after every 1,000 hours of use, perform these tasks.
+Every six months, or after every 1,000 hours of use, complete these maintenance needs:

-• Go over unit and check all bolts for tightness.
+• Go over the unit and check all bolts for tightness.

-• Test pressure relief valve for proper operation.
+• Test the pressure relief valve for proper operation.

 3. Lubricant-Free Rotary Screw Compressor

-Daily: Each day, or after every eight hours of use, do the following tasks.
+For daily maintenance, or after every eight hours of use, perform the following tasks:

 • Check if condensate is discharged during operation.